doc4d/docs/website/translated_docs/es/API/entitySelectionClass.md

 #### Descripción

-The `.sum()` function <!-- REF #entitySelectionClass.sum().Summary -->returns the sum for all *attributePath* values in the entity selection<!-- END REF -->.
+The `.sum()` function <!-- REF #EntitySelectionClass.sum().Summary -->returns the sum for all *attributePath* values in the entity selection<!-- END REF -->.

 `.sum()` returns 0 if the entity selection is empty.

 The sum can only be done on values of number type.
-If the *attributePath* type is object, only numerical values are taken into account for the calculation (other value types are ignored).
+The sum can only be done on values of number type.
 In this case, if *attributePath* leads to a property that does not exist in the object or does not contain any numeric values, `.sum()` returns 0.

 An error is returned if: